Download Top Recommendations (2 pg.)

 The Boy & the Bindi.
 Vivek Shraya.
 (Pre-K – 2) A five-year-old South Asian boy becomes fascinated with his mother’s bindi, the red dot commonly worn by Hindu women and wishes to have one of his own.
 Rather than chastise her son, she agrees to it, giving him permission to be more fully himself.

 The Different Dragon.
 Jennifer Bryan.
 (Pre-K – 1) Shows how the wonderful curiosity and care of a little boy, with some help from his two moms, can lead to magical places with a dragon who is tired of being tough.

 Drum Dream Girl: How One Girl’s Courage Changed Music.
 Margarita Engle.
 (K –2) In an island where only boys are allowed to drum, the drum dream girl is determined to play and follow her talents and passion.
 Based on a true story.

 Jacob’s New Dress.
 Sarah and Ian Hoffman.
-(Pre-K – 2) Jacob loves playing dress-up, when he can be anything he wants to be.
-Some kids at school say he can't wear "girl" clothes, but Jacob wants to wear a dress.
+(Pre-K – 2) Jacob loves playing dress-up because he can be anything he wants to be.
+Jacob wants to wear a dress to school.
 Can he convince his parents to let him wear what he wants?
 Also see Jacob’s Room to Choose as Jacob, Sophie and his teacher explore gender expression, stereotypes and a place to pee in peace.

 Julián Is a Mermaid.
 Jessica Love.
 (Pre-K – 2) While riding the subway with his abuela.
 Julián notices three women spectacularly dressed up.
 When Julián gets home all he can think about is dressing up like them.
 But what will Abuela think about the mess he makes — and even more importantly, what will she think about how Julián sees himself?
 A story about the power of been seen and affirmed.